 Distinguishing Lazulite from Similar Gemstones

-Even with its distinct allure, lazulite often gets mistaken for similar blue gemstones like azurite, sodalite, and lapis lazuli.
+Even with its distinct allure, lazulite is often confused with other blue minerals such as azurite, sodalite, and lapis lazuli due to its colour.
 However, a closer look reveals that each of these stones possesses unique properties that set them apart.

 Take Azurite as an example.
 It’s known for its deep blue colour and is a copper-based pigment.
-In contrast, lazulite, lacking copper content, manifests a lighter and brighter blue hue.
+In contrast, lazulite, lacking copper, exhibits a lighter, brighter blue hue and is non-fluorescent, helping distinguish it from some similar minerals.

 Similarly, sodalite, a member of the feldspathoid mineral group, typically showcases a less striking and darker blue colour compared to the bright blue hue of lazulite, a member of the phosphate mineral class.